aradi/nanocut/doc/examples.rst

   [periodicity]
   period_type: 2D
   axis:
-     0 0  4
+     0 0  1
+     1 -1 0
-     4 -4 0
+  axis_repetition: 4 4

   [periodic_2D_plane:slab]
   thickness: 12

+Please note, that Nanocut always gives the smallest possible unit cell, so that the ``axis_repetition`` opion must be use to enlarge it.
 As result, you would obtain the slab in Figure :ref:`fig-diamond-slab`.

   .. _fig-diamond-slab:
   .. figure:: _figures/examples/diamond100.png